tuanhdao/PATH_DD/README.md

 # PATH Delay Discounting Deployment

-Repository to store updates made to the original PATH DD behavioral task created by Richard Liu.
+Repository to store updates made to the original PATH DD behavioral task shared by Richard Liu.

 ## Instructions - MUST FOLLOW ALL OF THE STEPS EVEN IF YOU ALREADY HAVE PSYCHOPY INSTALLED